josenunocardoso/SceneDisplayer/Documentation.md

 - The AddChild method requests a unique key, alongside the Entity to add.
 We can later get a given child through their key.

+- The order on which we add the children matters.
+The children that are added first, are rendered first.
+Therefor, in this case, the green rectangle will be drawn over the red rectangle.

 - Finally, we replace the code of the TestScene, to add this Entity, instead of the original FillRectangle.

 ```